 A quantitative and qualitative survey was fielded to evaluate the standard of living of Village Enterprise business owners 2-5 years after joining the program and to uncover ways we can improve our programs to better meet needs.

 An independent Business Longevity Study unveiled that 75% of our businesses are still operational 4 years after receiving Village Enterprise services, and identified contributing factors to business success and/or failures.

-In October 2013, we will launch a 3-year randomized control trial to evaluate our program.
+In October 2013, we launched a 3-year randomized control trial to evaluate our program.
 Thanks to a generous multi-year grant of over $1 million, this independent evaluation will measure the impact of our program and its unique components on the lives of our business owners and their families, and guide our expansion process and program developments.
 Moreover, it will contribute to the ongoing policy debate on the creation of sustainable mechanisms for poverty alleviation.

 Read more about Monitoring and Evaluation.